n1r7/compliance/README.md

 # WHAT WE DO

 The Libra Payment System was designed to be secure and safe.
-Because the Libra database is based on Merkle trees, each transaction on the network is referenceable, and each component of each transaction is verified.
-These unique properties strengthen and streamline risk and compliance processes.

 The safest payment system is one based on trust.
 If members share information and work together to fight financial crime, the system itself becomes safer and more efficient.
-Information sharing programs exist to assist in the fight against financial crime.
+Information-sharing programs exist to assist in the fight against financial crime.
 However, those programs are inefficient due to a lack of central governance, standards, and accountability.
 Novi seeks to avoid these shortcomings.

 To effectively fight financial crime, Libra members must:
-- Collectively validate users of the network
+- Collectively validate users of the network;
-- Share intelligence and detection models
+- Share intelligence and detection models; and
-- Work together to continuously improve
+- Work together to continuously improve.

 Novi's AML program is based on trust.
-Much like Libra, it uses distributed ledgers and Merkle trees to ensure appropriate information is collected and verified, and available for review.
+Much like Libra, it uses ledgers and Merkle trees to ensure appropriate information is collected, verified, and available for review.
-- We verify all users, so they can transact quickly and with confidence
+- Novi verifies all users, so they can transact quickly and with confidence.
-- We review every transaction, so Libra can remain secure and safe
+- Novi reviews every transaction, so Libra can remain secure and safe.
-- We communicate with our regulators and collaborate with peers on building effective controls
+- Novi communicates with its regulators and collaborates with peers on building effective controls.

+Shared data creates connections between users.
 Novi's AML compliance framework links and validates user information, and allows activity across the entire network to be monitored.
-- Shared data creates connections between users.
-- Participants can verify source of funds for each transaction.
-- Transactions include wallet hosts, , and monitors transactions between users
-- Participants will be unable to see private data (all data is encrypted)

 ### Risk Management
 Many organizations use the _lines of defense_ model for risk management (Financial Stability Institute "Four Lines of Defense Model").
 With this model, risk-management responsibilities are divided into general categories.